at no extra cost to you. We only recommend products and services that we have personally used and/or vetted.

 The crew will direct passengers to muster stations.
 If someone in your family requires elevators or assistance to get to their muster station, a crew member can assist.

 At each muster station, a crew member will scan cruise stateroom cards to account for all passengers.

-The crew reviews important safety information for about 30 minutes, such as how to put on life jackets and areas where smoking is allowed.
-Passengers don’t actually have to wear lifejackets on most cruise lines.
+The crew reviews essential safety information for about 30 minutes, such as how to put on life jackets and areas where smoking is allowed.
+Passengers don’t have to wear lifejackets on most cruise lines.

 Are There Any Other Muster Tips?

 Don’t try to skip it.
-If you miss the drill for any reason, they may require you to attend a make-up session.
+If you miss the drill for any reason, the crew may require you to attend a make-up session.
 Failure to comply can result in removal from the ship.

 Pay Attention.
 It’s easy to ignore safety drills, but don’t!
-Even if you have been on multiple cruises, keep in mind that criteria or procedures may change regularly.
+Even if you have been on multiple cruises, remember that criteria or procedures may change regularly.

 Arrange a meeting point for after the drill with others in your traveling party who have a separate muster station.

-For young children, it’s always a good idea to make sure they know what will be happening.
+For young children, it’s always a good idea to make sure they know what will happen.
 Comparing it to a fire drill at school can help them understand it better.

 Take the stairs during the drill to avoid the crowd.
 Or wait until most people leave to avoid a line at the elevators.